 Students may apply for admission to Texas A&M University -Texarkana by using the custom application located on our website or through the common application, Apply Texas.
 Students must answer all questions on the application accurately.
 If the university grants a student admission on the basis of incorrect information or omitted facts, which, if known, would invalidate the applicant’s eligibility, that student’s admission is invalid.
 The completed application, additional forms, official transcripts from all previous colleges and universities, and official transcripts showing high-school graduation, and supporting documents constitute the basis upon which authorities determine eligibility for admission.
 The Office of Admissions, provides complete admissions counseling for new students.
 Admissions Counselors are available to assist prospective students throughout the admissions process.
 Students must be admitted by the Office of Admissions before they can enroll for courses at the university.

 In accordance with the Texas record-retention requirements, the Admissions office will keep an application for admission on file for one year (if the student does not enroll in classes for the term they applied for).
 After that date, the office will destroy the application for admission and file contents.

 Students applying for admissions to Texas A&M University - Texarkana are required to pay a non-refundable application processing fee.
 Please allow 2-4 weeks for processing your admission application.
-The Admissions office must receive the application fee and admissions documents (transcripts, test scores, medical records, etc.) within 90 days of submission of the application to avoid cancellation.
 The applicant must review the admissions requirements and check his or her admission status online regularly to confirm receipt of the items the admissions office requires for his or her admission file.

 The application fee is: